-- The investment in EWGs has a history of positive impact on PECO's operating results.
+- Exelon will be created by the merger of two companies which have not been subject to the Act.
+PECO, which has substantially all of the investment in EWGs and FUCOs applicable to Exelon, was recognized as a financially sound company notwithstanding the reductions to its retained earnings caused by the factors outlined above. - The investment in EWGs has a history of positive impact on PECO's operating results.
 The equity in the earnings of AmerGen for the six months ended June 30, 2000 was \$20 million (the first full quarters in which AmerGen was in operation)./59/ - The generating stations operated by AmerGen, which will constitute substantially all of Exelon's investments in EWGs immediately after the Merger, represent unique investment opportunities in nuclear power plants in good physical condition with experienced nuclear operating organizations that have the potential to operate as baseload units at a high capacity factor producing low cost power over an extended period of time.
 For example, the Three Mile Island-1 plant is widely regarded as one of the top performing pressurized water reactor (PWR) plants in the country and the Clinton plant is a relatively new boiling water reactor (BWR) plant which was shutdown for an extended period and has over 25 years remaining on its original NRC operating license.
 The coordinated operation of multiple plants within a larger nuclear organization, rather than as stand-alone plants, offers the potential for greater operational efficiencies and economies of scale.
-The sharing of best management, safety, maintenance, and operating practices within such an organization, coupled with a diversity of reactor designs and plant locations, also reduces the risk and potential impact of prolonged outages due to technical problems or local regulatory concerns. - .
-Although pro forma retained earnings at June 30, 2000 are only \$89 million, Exelon's retained earnings are expected to increase steadily during the Authorization Period as a result of a conservative payout ratio.
-Exelon is seeking authorization only to increase its aggregate investment by an amount equal to 100% of this increase in retained earnings -- a percentage the Commission has approved on numerous occasions./60/ - .
-On a pro forma basis, Exelon's financial condition and anticipated financial performance will be within the range found acceptable by the Commission in other cases as demonstrated below. - PECO Energy Strategic Approval Process Summary - The Board of Directors of PECO Energy established authorization oversight levels for investments in capital expenditures, mergers, acquisitions, new businesses, divestitures, and contracts.
-PECO Energy has a comprehensive development, review and approval process for investments that indicates specific review and approval delegations from the Board of Directors through corporate officers.
-This process is internally referred to as the Strategic Asset Management Approval Process (SAMAP).
-The SAMAP committee consists of Corbin McNeill, Jr. and his direct reports.
-Each project is independently reviewed by the Corporate Project evaluations staff for completeness of the analysis and adherence to corporate valuation standards.
+The sharing of best management, safety, maintenance, and operating practices within such an organization, coupled with a diversity of reactor designs and plant locations, also reduces the risk and potential impact of prolonged outages due to technical problems or local regulatory concerns. - Although pro forma retained earnings at June 30, 2000 are only \$89 million, Exelon's retained earnings are expected to increase steadily during the Authorization Period as a result of a conservative payout ratio.
+If the \$667 million of retained earnings of ComEd at June 30, 2000 (which will be eliminated by push down accounting) were included, Exelon's initial request for \$2 billion aggregate investment in EWGs and TUCOs would constitute 264% of that hypothetical retained earnings of \$756 million.
+This percentage is consistent with the Commission precedent in National Grid Group plc, Holding Co.
+Act Release No. 35-27154 (March 15, 2000).
+(A \$4 billion investment would be 529%).
+Exelon is seeking authorization only to increase its aggregate investment by an amount equal to 100% of this increase in retained earnings -- a percentage the Commission has approved on numerous occasions./60/